nterreri/thesis/report/chapter2.md

  It may be useful to add tags to user inputs to be matched within a chatbot brain that would otherwise be unable to generalize.
-This would effectively represent a hybrid model where both a machine learning component and a "rule-based" (or rather input-pattern driven) approach are used as part of a more complex system[^experience].
+This would effectively represent a hybrid model where both a machine learning component and a "rule-based" (input-patterns) approach are used as part of a more complex system[^experience].

 [^experience]: Generalization
- is characteristic of approaches to artificial intelligence resembling experience as a way humans acquire knowledge (Russell and Norvig, 1995, p.592; Biermann, 1986, pp.134-135;
+ is characteristic of approaches to artificial intelligence resembling experience as a way humans acquire knowledge (Russell and Norvig, 1995, pp.163-165, 592; Biermann, 1986, pp.134-135; Hawthorne, 2014; Beall and Restall, 2014;
-  Hawthorne, 2014; Hume, 1777, section 4, part 2).
+Hume, 1777, section 4, part 2).
- More rigid rule-based approaches to AI enforce focusing on the information gathering phase for the creation of the care plan, where a set of heuristics or rules of inference is used
-(Russell and Norvig, 1995, pp.163-165, Beall and Restall, 2014).

 ### Text Classification
 Text classification is the NLP task of assigning a category to an input from a